-And it doesn’t matter if you work for yourself, at a boring admin job, or at a super stressful marketing job – we all wake up every morning with time to get ready for the day.
+And it doesn’t matter if you work for yourself or at the office for someone else – we all wake up every morning with time to get ready for the day.

 What time do YOU need to leave home for work (or start your day job)?

 What’s the absolute earliest time you’re prepared to wake up?

 Maybe it’s 5.45am but you know you’re going to feel like death warmed up the next morning.

 That’s when you look at your going to bed time.

 I love using the Clock and Bedtime app on my phone.
 You just move the dial to the time you want to wake up and then it tells you what time you should go to bed to get your 7-8 hours’ sleep.

 You could just use a calculator if you don’t have the iPhone app and work backwards from there.

 Quick recap: Write down your earliest waking time; find your new bedtime.
 Easy!

 2. Get Real About What’s Important to You